electron/electronjs.org-old/_docs/api/app.md

 **Note:** On OS X, removing the app will automatically remove the app as the default protocol handler.

+### `app.isDefaultProtocolClient(protocol)` _OS X_ _Windows_

+* `protocol` String - The name of your protocol, without `://`.

+This method checks if the current executable is the default handler for a protocol (aka URI scheme).
+If so, it will return true.
+Otherwise, it will return false.

+**Note:** On OS X, you can use this method to check if the app has been registered as the default protocol handler for a protocol.
+You can also verify this by checking `~/Library/Preferences/com.apple.LaunchServices.plist` on the OS X machine.
+Please refer to [Apple's documentation][LSCopyDefaultHandlerForURLScheme] for details.

+The API uses the Windows Registry and LSCopyDefaultHandlerForURLScheme internally.

 ### `app.setUserTasks(tasks)` _Windows_

 * `tasks` Array - Array of `Task` objects